Take advantage of imec’s infrastructure and expertise to develop and manufacture your customized MEMS and silicon microdevices.

 In addition, the imec facilities host several advanced labs – for instance for material and device characterization and photonics.

-For a full overview of our infrastructure, visit this page.
+For a full overview of our infrastructure, visit this page or download this brochure.

 Draw from our vast technology portfolio to enable your chip application or tackle the challenges that come with manufacturing your device: